-Douching with BV, AV and yeast infections
+Do or don’t?
+Douching in BV, AV and yeast infections

 Douching is the process of rinsing out your vagina with a liquid.
-Commonly used liquids include diluted vinegar, hydrogen peroxide or water, used at low pressure.
-A douche can be performed using something like a turkey baster or a specialised douching device.
+Commonly used vaginal douching liquids include diluted vinegar, hydrogen peroxide or water, used at low pressure.

 Douching has a mottled reputation.
-It is considered an unhealthy practice because it washes away your healthy vaginal flora, can damage cells, and can introduce pathogens, leaving you open to bacterial imbalances and infections such as bacterial vaginosis (BV), aerobic vaginitis (AV) or yeast infections.
+It is considered an unhealthy practice because it washes away your protective vaginal flora, can damage cells, and can introduce pathogens.

 There are a few options for seeing what’s floating around your vagina, which can be helpful in determining what might be going wrong if there are issues.
 If your vaginal microbiome looks great, you can avoid douching because everything is in order.

-2. A wet mount at the doctor’s office, where your doctor looks at your vaginal fluids under a microscope.
+2. A wet mount at the doctor’s office, where your doctor looks at your vaginal fluids under a microscope

 3. A PCR panel requested through your doctor which looks for a limited number of microbes